 You have the right to voice your concerns without compromising your access to care.
 You can make a complaint or compliment directly to the hospital by calling the Summa Health System Service Excellence Department at 330.375.6765 or by asking for a supervisor.
 You may lodge a complaint with the Ohio Department of Health and/or The Joint Commission directly even if you choose not to use the hospital’s grievance process.
 Complaints may be filed with the Ohio Department of Health’s Complaint Unit or The Joint Commission at the following addresses:

 246 N. High Street, Columbus, OH 43266

-The Joint Commission - Office of Quality Monitoring
+The Joint Commission Office of Quality and Patient Safety

 One Renaissance Blvd.

 To report by e-mail, go to firstname.lastname@example.org enter complaint in the search box

 The hospital will review, investigate, and resolve each patient’s grievance within a reasonable time frame.
 Generally, an acknowledgment letter is sent within a week of receipt of the grievance.
 Resolution is expected as soon as possible but generally should not exceed 30 days.
 If the grievance will not be resolved, or if the investigation will not be completed within 30 days, the patient/ guest will receive an extension letter notifying them that the hospital will follow-up within a stated number of days with the resolution.